Updated 4/14/2022

 Private student loans

-- providing forbearance (postponement) of payments for at least 90 days
+- providing forbearance (postponement) of payments

 - waiving late-payment fees

-- protecting borrowers from negative credit reporting
+- protecting you from negative credit reporting

 - enrolling in appropriate assistance programs, such as income-based repayment.